Our family business has been celebrating fresh fish, simply cooked for nearly 50 years.

 Our restaurants are more than just bricks and mortar with great food.
 It’s about the experience; the location, the view, the atmosphere, the feeling.
 We’re serious about food and we’re equally obsessed about excellent wine and creating lasting memories.

-From the beautiful coastlines and beaches of Padstow, Falmouth and Newquay in Cornwall to the enchanting heritage of Winchester there are plenty of reasons to visit us.
+From the beautiful coastlines and beaches of Padstow and Newquay in Cornwall to the enchanting heritage of Marlborough there are plenty of reasons to dine with us.

 STAY WITH US

-With the same style and luxury as the restaurants, our rooms and self-catering accommodation provide the perfect home away from home.
+With the same style and quality as the restaurants, our rooms and self-catering accommodation provide the perfect home away from home in Cornwall.

 RICK AND JILL OPENED THE GREAT WESTERN NIGHTCLUB

-Rick and Jill bought the restaurant in 1974 as a nightclub, which didn’t last very long, owing to some problems with keeping law and order with a clientele of burly fisherman.
+Rick and Jill bought the restaurant in 1974 as a nightclub, which didn’t last very long, owing to some problems with keeping law and order with a clientele of burly fishermen.